-Our employment lawyers have a successful track record in fighting hard cases and managing reputational risk.
-We regularly represent our clients in Employment Tribunal, High Court and County Court litigation cases.
-Our team includes highly experienced employment law advocates who regularly attend Employment Tribunals throughout the UK on behalf of both individuals and employers.
+Our team of employment solicitors have a successful track record in fighting hard cases and managing any reputational risk to your business.
+We regularly represent our clients in Employment Tribunal, High Court and County Court litigation cases and we work with both individuals and employers.
+Our team includes highly experienced employment law advocates who regularly attend Employment Tribunals throughout the UK.

 What is an Employment Tribunal?

-These Employment Tribunals have statutory jurisdiction to hear many kinds of disputes between employers and employees.
-The most common disputes concern unfair dismissal, redundancy payments and employment discrimination.
-Complaints range from disability discrimination, racial discrimination, sexual harassment, belief discrimination, and equal pay, as well as failure to consult and inform on collective redundancies.
+Some common disputes heard by employment tribunals include unfair dismissal, redundancy payments and employment discrimination.
+Complaints may range from disability discrimination, to racial discrimination, sexual harassment, belief discrimination and equal pay.
+Employment lawyers may also deal with disputes that arise from failure to consult and inform on collective redundancies.

 Nearly all legal cases about employment are heard in Employment Tribunals.